Jerry-F-1/ha-gtfs-rt-irl/README.md

 * __stop_name__ (_Required_): The required Stop.
 This should be an exact copy of the stop_name field in the stops.txt data file
 * __route__: (_Required_): The required Route.
 This should be an exact copy of the route_short_name field in the routes.txt data file
 * __operator__: (_Required_): The required operator.
 This is the agency_id field in the agency.txt data file

+# Please Note

+* this sensor implements version 1 of GTFS as provides by the Irish National Transport Authority which provides just one API for trip updates.
+A vehicle position API has not been provided thus far.
+* All subscribers have been notified that a new version (V2) will be released in early 2023 which will contain changes that may/will break existing implementations.
+* For version 1 the static schedule data tends to be updated every few months, which means the SQLite database and Zip files should be deleted.
+The replacement Zip file should be uploaded and Home Assistant restarted to re-generate the SQLite database.
+* The plans announced are that V2 will contain 3 APIs in total.
+A replacement for the existing trip updates API, a new API for vehicle positions and a new API to automate updates to the static schedule data.